dawinderS/StatsDontLie/README.md

+# Stats Don't Lie

+A comprehensive data visual of the top NBA players of the current season (2019-2020 fully updated).
+Statistics vary between total efficiency, points, rebounds, and assists.
+Clicking on indvidual player shows a fully detailed overlook on player's averages so far.

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/dawinderS/StatsDontLie/edit/master/README.md) to maintain and preview the content for your website in Markdown files.